 This trial seeks to determine what the best initial treatment is for an elderly patient population – commonly diagnosed with advanced bowel cancer in Australia – that is known to have difficulty withstanding the expected side effects of the commonly used combination chemotherapy regimens.

-“The Innovation Fund Grant provided necessary funds to begin the pre-planned and very exciting genomic sub study.
-The grant funded DNA copy number analyses that was performed on tumour tissues from participants providing important insights in oesophageal tumour biology and serving as important first steps for subsequent next generation sequencing studies”, reported Principal Investigator Professor Andrew Barbour.
+“The Innovation Fund Grant provided necessary funds to begin the pre-planned and very exciting genomic substudy.
+The grant funded DNA copy number analyses that was performed on tumour tissues from participants providing important insights in oesophageal tumour biology and serving as important first steps for subsequent next generation sequencing studies,” says Professor Barbour.

-Advanced stomach cancer is a lethal disease necessitating the urgent need to develop new treatments.
-Prof John Mariadason, Dr David Lau and Associate Professor Niall Tebbutt were awarded $50,000 to look at advanced stage gastric cancer and response to the drug Regorafenib, a drug currently used in the treatment of colorectal cancer.
+Led by Professor John Mariadason, Doctor David Lau and Professor Niall Tebbutt, this project looked at advanced stage gastric cancer and response to the drug Regorafenib, a drug currently used in the treatment of colorectal cancer.

 The Innovation Fund grant enabled the research team to develop sufficient evidence to reference in a successful grant submission to the NHMRC for a three year project, titled The FGFR family as drivers and biomarkers of regorafenib response in gastric cancer.